A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

 For two subsets $F, K\subseteq G$, their Minkowski sum $F+K$ is defined as

-Similarly we can define the difference set $F-K$.
+We define the difference set $F-K$ in a similar manner.
 The generalized entropy number $N(F, K)$ is defined to be the maximal number of elements we can select from $F$ such that the difference of any two distinct elements does not belong to $K$.
 More precisely, we have